Derived intersections and the Hodge theorem: Azumaya schemes

-is a $1$-automorphism of $(S,\cA)$ as well; in this way, we obtain all $1$-automorphism of $(S,\cA)$ that act trivially on its `untwisting' $S$.
+is a $1$-automorphism of $(S,\cA)$ as well; in this way, we obtain all $1$-automor\-phisms of $(S,\cA)$ that act trivially on its `untwisting' $S$.
 In particular, even if $\cA=\cO_S$, and $(S,\cA)$ is the usual `untwisted' scheme, it acquires some `twisted' automorphisms ($\phi_\sL$) when considered as an Azumaya scheme.

 The pull-back and push-forward functors for the morphism $\phi_\sL$ are then given by

 \paragraph Suppose we are given three Azumaya schemes $\bX = (X,\cA_X)$, $\bY = (Y,\cA_Y)$, and $\bS = (S,\cB)$, and morphisms